Singanhoe: Formation

-The Chǒng’uhoe Declaration
+The Chŏng’uhoe Declaration

-Chǒng’uhoe was a socialist ideological body made up of the Tuesday Club, the Pukpunghoe, the Chosǒn Communist Party, and the Proletariat Alliance.
+Chŏng’uhoe was a socialist ideological body made up of the Tuesday Club, the Pukpunghoe, the Chosŏn Communist Party, and the Proletariat Alliance.
 By 1926, socialism had grown to such a large scale extent that 338 ideological circles were active, but the aforementioned four groups constitute the principle influences of Korea's socialist movement.

-The Chǒng’uhoe, which had been formed in April 1926, made their famous proclamation on November of the same year.
+The Chŏng’uhoe, which had been formed in April 1926, made their famous proclamation on November of the same year.
 The main crux of the proclamation, which criticized the previous activities of the socialist movement, were the advocacy of “the elimination of the factionalism and the unification of ideology,” “a shift from the economic struggle to political struggle,” and “the development of a unified nationalistic body.”
 In other words, “so that the influence of nationalism would not degrade, we must progressively support other groups and fight” became their mantra.
-Thus in line with their proclamation, once the Singanhoe was formed as a united nationalist body, the Chǒnguhoe bravely dissolved their organization.
+Thus in line with their proclamation, once the Singanhoe was formed as a united nationalist body, the Chŏnguhoe bravely dissolved their organization.

 Among the various organs established to promote understanding between the dual branches of socialism and nationalism, the Singanhoe was the first to advocate a thoroughly consolidated organization.
-In order to receive the imprimatur of the office of the Japanese Governor-General of Korea, the vice president of Chosǒn ilbo took action, and while he originally proposed the title of “Sinhanhoe” (新韓會) for the organization, the Governor-General did not approve so the name was revised to “Singanhoe” (新幹會).
+In order to receive the imprimatur of the office of the Japanese Governor-General of Korea, the vice president of Chosŏn ilbo took action, and while he originally proposed the title of “Sinhanhoe” (新韓會) for the organization, the Governor-General did not approve so the name was revised to “Singanhoe” (新幹會).